loglob/grimoire/README.md

 #### dnd-wiki
 Copies all spells found on the [dnd-wiki](http://http://dnd5e.wikidot.com/).

-Optionally an object with the field
+Optionally an object with the fields
 - `rateLimit`: A number of milliseconds between HTTP requests to the wiki.
 250ms by default.
+- `cacheLifetime`: The maximum age for a cache webpage in seconds.

 #### latex
 Processes local LaTeX files.